The Role of Work in Progress (WIP) in Construction COGS

 WIP and COGS Relationship

-WIP influences how much of your expenses are moved to COGS in a given period.
-Here’s a basic scenario:
+WIP influences how much of your expenses are moved to COGS during an accounting period.
+Consider this example:

 When you're overbilled, you’ve received more money than the work you've performed.
 When underbilled, you’ve done more work than you've billed for.
 Both scenarios require a WIP adjustment to accurately reflect revenue and expenses.